MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-branch-office-workload.md

 You can also use Windows Admin Center to set up additional Azure hybrid services, such as Backup, File Sync, Site Recovery, Point-to-Site VPN, Update Management, and Security Center.

-### Step 3: Enable branch office and edge modern application support
+### Step 3: Use container-based apps and IoT data processing
-After setting up branch office and edge on Azure Stack HCI, you’re ready to enable your environment to support modern container-based application development and IoT data processing.
-Use Windows Admin Center for the steps in this section to deploy a virtual machine (VM) running Azure IoT Edge.
+Now you’re ready to use modern container-based application development and IoT data processing.
+Use Windows Admin Center for the steps in this section to deploy a VM running Azure IoT Edge.

 To learn more, see [What is Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/about-iot-edge).